Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

 Our curriculum addresses the complexity of urban challenges.
 It will teach you the techniques of planning policymaking, scientific planning research and reflective practice.
-It will allow you to develop your own specialised profile of a planning researcher and practitioner.
+It will allow you to develop your own specialised profile of an urban planning researcher and practitioner.

 • First semester